htainhtain/Azure-Full-Stack-Health/README.md

 Application secrets
 Other sensitive configuration values

-Before managing secrets or keys in the Key Vault, make sure the appropriate Azure RBAC permissions are assigned to your account.
+Before managing secrets or keys in the Key Vault, make sure the appropriate Azure RBAC permissions such as Key Vault Administrator are assigned to your account.
+Otherwise, you won't be able to add secrets.

 The ACI system-assigned managed identity should also be granted the appropriate role, such as Key Vault Secrets User, so the application can read secrets from the vault.